 The City's Consolidated Plan identifies as a high priority needs; Public infrastructure, Affordable Housing, Public Services, and Homeless services.
-Consistent with the priorities outlined in the Consolidated Plan, during the 2017-2018 fiscal year, the City undertook the following activities that addressed the housing needs:
+Consistent with the priorities outlined in the Consolidated Plan, during the 2018-2019 fiscal year, the City undertook the following activities that addressed the housing needs:

 - The City continued to administer a First Time Home Buyers Program for low-income first-time homebuyers which provides low interest loans to qualified clients.
 The program is funded with HOME, CalHome, State Home, and CDBG.
-The City of Turlock assisted five (5) income eligible homebuyers in purchasing homes expended \$238,000 for all funding sources.
-Four (4) of these were HOME and CDBG funded, and one (1) was CalHome funded.
+The City of Turlock assisted four (4) income eligible homebuyers in purchasing homes expended \$200,000 for all funding sources.
+The four (4) were HOME and CDBG funded.
 Due to the high cost of housing in Stanislaus County, the annual expected progress toward the program goal was not reached.
 Staff continues to market the program with realtors and lenders. - The Consortium members continued to administer First Time Home Buyers Programs to provide down payment assistance to low income buyers using HOME funds.
-Consortia members were unable to complete any homebuyer loans due to high priced housing costs. - The City acquired multifamily units to rehabilitate for affordable rental housing. - Rehabilitation of acquired property for single family and multifamily.
+Consortia members were unable to complete any homebuyer loans due to high priced housing costs. - The City acquired single family units to rehabilitate for affordable housing. - Rehabilitation of acquired property for single family and multifamily.
 Staff continues to market the program to reach the strategic plan goals. - The City continued offering a Housing Rehabilitation Program for both owner and renter occupied homes, for the repair of homes within the City and assists income eligible clients including the elderly, handicapped and other special needs, improving housing conditions.
 The City offers loans and grants to maintain single and multifamily affordable housing stock. - The City continued offering Public Service grants to assist agencies to provide assistance to low and moderate income persons who are in need of services such as food, shelter, and youth services.
-A total of six (6) Public Service grants were awarded to qualifying non-profit agencies totaling \$55,000 (\$47,708 expended).
+A total of six (6) Public Service grants were awarded to qualifying non-profit agencies totaling \$100,000 (\$89,354 expended).
 The agencies provided services that were consistent with the goals and objectives of the Consolidated Plan and served low/moderate income households/persons in Turlock.
-Services included a cold winter shelter for homeless adults, senior meals, emergency food boxes, youth recreation, assistive technology, and fair housing. - The City will continue to encourage private, for-profit and non-profit developers to construct affordable rental housing utilizing Low-income Housing Tax Credits, HOME, Mortgage Revenue Bonds, Section 202 and the Affordable Housing Goals outlined in the final draft of the Housing Element.
+Services included a cold winter shelter for homeless adults, senior meals, emergency food boxes, youth recreation, and fair housing. - The City will continue to encourage private, for-profit and non-profit developers to construct affordable rental housing utilizing Low-income Housing Tax Credits, HOME, Mortgage Revenue Bonds, Section 202 and the Affordable Housing Goals outlined in the final draft of the Housing Element.
 The City may provide incentives such as impact fee deferrals/financing and density bonuses to assist developers in achieving affordable rents.

-• The City began working on an infrastructure through a public improvement project for low-mod clientele.
-The project was initiated to remodel the bathrooms at a men's homeless shelter.
-Completion of the remodel is expected in fiscal year 2018-2019.
+• The City completed infrastructure work on a public improvement project.
+The project included the remodeling of bathrooms at a men's homeless shelter.